AustinJVC/Commander/README.md

 Commander features logging capabilities that will send a message to a specified logging channel.
 This channel can be edited through the CONFIG.txt file.
 To change the channel, copy the ID of the channel and place it in the config file.

+#### Messages

+Sends an embed when a user **edits** a message.
+Commander shows the message before, after, author, author profile picture, author ID, and date.

+Furthermore, Commander sends a similar embed when a user **deletes** a message, which includes the deleted message, author, author profile picture, author ID, date, and message ID.

+#### Voice Channel Update

+Sends an embed when a user **changes** voice channels.
+Commander shows the previous channel, current voice channel, user, user profile picture, user ID, and date.

+Sends an embed when a user **joins** a voice channel.
+Commander shows the current voice channel, user, user profile picture, user ID, and date.

+Sends an embed when a user **leaves** a voice channel.
+Commander shows the previous channel, user, user profile picture, user ID, and date.

+#### User Updates

+Sends an embed when a user **changes** their name.
+Commander shows the previous name, current voice name, user profile picture, user ID, and date.

+Sends an embed when a user **changes** their global name.
+Commander shows the previous global name, current global name, user profile picture, user ID, and date.

+Sends an embed when a user **changes** their profile picture.
+Commander shows the new profile picture, user name, user ID, and date.

 ## Technical Details:

 ### Languages Used: